 is set to "yes" if you want to enable the RTEMS ITRON API support.
-At this time, this feature is not supported by the UNIX ports of RTEMS and is forced to "no" for those targets.
 This corresponds to the configure option --enable-itron.

 ENABLE_RTEMS_MP

 is set to "yes" if you want to enable the RTEMS multiprocessing support.
 This feature is not supported by all RTEMS BSPs and is automatically forced to "no" for those BSPs.
 This corresponds to the configure option --enable-multiprocessing.